JayLamb20/MSAE_Alumni_2015/index.md

 Reproducible economic research requires programming.
 There is no way around it.
 Here are a few lessons I've learned:

 >- <b>Use a preamble</b>
-    - Your code should start with a set of key strings, scalars to be used throughout the program
+    - Your code should start with a set of key strings, scalars to be used throughout
     - These might include filepaths, mnemonic lists, samples (for time series)
 >- <b>Keep it modular</b>
     - Different functions should be accomplished by separate subroutines